avantika-g/puzzlebot/README.md

 # PuzzleBot

-This code is adapted from here: https://github.com/ZoomLabCMU/puzzlebot as part of the Advanced Agents Robotics Technology lab @ CMU.
+This code is adapted from here: https://github.com/ZoomLabCMU/puzzlebot as part of research under the Advanced Agents Robotics Technology lab @ CMU.

 ## Setup